Irish Wildflower Conservation Grade Seed Mixture:

 Origin: Native Irish Origin, Wildflower Seed Mixture.

-pH range: Suits all soils.
+pH range: Suits all soil, bar very wet.

 Life Cycle: Contains Annuals, Biennials and Perennials.

 Height Range after 2nd year: 10cm - 80cm (first year will be taller)